-How Do I Get a Program to Auto-start When I Sign in to Windows?
+How Do I Get a Program to Auto-start When I Sign In to Windows?

-Question: Leo, I’m trying to find out how to add a program to auto start on boot up in Windows.
+Question: Leo, I’m trying to find out how to add a program to autostart on boot up in Windows.
 Do you know?

-In versions of Windows prior to Windows 8, you could simply navigate to that folder on the Start menu and add shortcuts as needed.
+In older versions of Windows, you could navigate to that folder on the Start menu and add shortcuts as needed.
+The folder still exists, but it’s hidden.

-• In the Run dialog box, run the command: “%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup”. (%APPDATA% is shorthand for “”C:\users\<login>\AppData\Roaming”, and will automatically have the correct “<login>”.)
+• In the Run dialog box, run the command: “%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup“. (%APPDATA% is shorthand for “C:\users\%USERNAME%\AppData\Roaming”, and will automatically have the correct “%USERNAME%”.)

 Regardless of which technique you use, the result will be a Windows File Explorer window opened on the Startup sub-menu.

-Startup Folder
+Startup folder.

 As you can see, I have several things in there.